chaitanyamanem/MLfromScratch/README.md

 # ML algorithms

-This repository contains the below listed ML and deep learning algorithms implemented from scratch using Python, numpy arrays or Tensors
+This repository contains the below listed ML and deep learning algorithms implemented from scratch using Python, numpy arrays or Tensors.
+Matrix operation is used mostly to make the models efficient and fast.
 - Linear Regression
 - Logistic regression
 - Naive Bayes